 A foreign corporation's PFIC status is an annual determination that is based on tests that are factual in nature, and our PFIC status for any year will depend on the composition of our income, fair market value of our assets, and our activities for such year.
-Based on our non-passive revenue-producing operations for the year ended December 31, 2021, we do not expect to be a PFIC for our 2021 taxable year.
-Because the PFIC determination is highly fact intensive, there can be no assurance that we will not be a PFIC in 2022 or any other year.
+Based on our non-passive revenue-producing operations for the year ended December 31, 2022, we do not expect to be a PFIC for our 2022 taxable year.
+Because the PFIC determination is highly fact intensive, there can be no assurance that we were not a PFIC in 2022 and will not be a PFIC in 2023 or any other year.
 Even if we determine that we are not a PFIC after the close of a taxable year, there can be no assurance that the IRS or a court will agree with our conclusion.